dmytro-feshchenko/java-patterns-learn/README.md

 but it can slow down the speed of the method a lot
 2. Early initialize the singleton object (e.g. class com.technoboom.singleton.ChocolateMachine.ChocolateBoilerInitialized)
 3. Synchronise creating instance inside getInstance method (e.g. class com.technoboom.singleton.ChocolateMachine.ChocolateBoilerVolatile)

+## 6. Command
+Description:

+It is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time.
+This information includes the method name, the object that owns the method and values for the method parameters.

+Packages:
+- com.technoboom.command.UniversalRemoteControl

 ## Resources:
 1. Eric Freeman & Elisabeth Robson "Head First Design Patterns"